vmbrasseur/10stepprogram/opensource.com-article.markdown

   * Post full day's schedule in a high-traffic area
   * Have the known social events on the official schedule along w/the other sessions
   * Daily morning "Here's what's happening today" mailings
+  * indicate clearly which meals are provided, if any
 1. Make sure the content suits the expected audience
   * Provide guidance to speakers in advance
   * Expected audience profile